Brave Inca: Later career

 In 2006/7, Brave Inca won the Hatton's Grace Hurdle at his third attempt and a second December Festival Hurdle, as well as finishing runner-up in the Irish Champion Hurdle.
 In the Champion Hurdle, he defeated most of the leading contenders, including Detroit City and Hardy Eustace, but finished second, three lengths behind the surprise 16-1 winner Sublimity.

 Brave Inca missed the whole of the 2007/8 season with a tendon injury but returned in 2008/9.
 Although now well past his best, he managed one last major victory by winning the Irish Champion Hurdle at the age of 11, after which Colm Murphy described him as "unbelievable, one in a million.
 He's as tough as nails".

 Retirement

 Brave Inca was retired from racing after running down the field in the 2009 Champion Hurdle.
-He has not, however, retired from competition, becoming a successful show-horse.
-He has also been used to raise funds for the "Playing for Life" charity by taking part in a "Man vs Horse" race at Leopardstown in December 2010.
+He had not retired from competition, becoming a successful show-horse.
+He had also been used to raise funds for the "Playing for Life" charity by taking part in a "Man vs Horse" race at Leopardstown in December 2010.

+Brave Inca died on 18 September 2025 after contracting colic.
+Murphy commented "He was an absolute gentleman... he was a joy of a horse in every sense.
+He had it all and he spoke for himself.
+He had plenty of class, but behind it all he was lazy.
+He would always come off the bridle and make it look like hard work but he was a very intelligent horse".